-This course is provided by NCI-ITEB, and taught by the DCEG/CGR bioinformaticians, many of whom are involved in the Sherlock-Lung study in lung cancer in never smokers.
+This course is provided by NCI-ITEB, and taught by bioinformaticians from the Division of Cancer Epidemiology and Genetics (DCEG), NCI; the University of Chicago; and the University of California San Diego, many of whom are involved in the Sherlock-Lung study of lung cancer in never smokers.

 The course includes 12 sessions divided into 4 modules, taking place from November 2022 to May 2023.
 Participants are encouraged to attend all sessions but may choose specific sessions based on topics of interest.
-Participants who attend the entire course will receive a certificate of completion (which can be included in their CVs).
+Participants who attend the entire course will receive a certificate of completion.
 Moreover, the skill sets acquired through the course could enable participants to test their own hypotheses and approaches using Sherlock-Lung data or other genomics data.
 The results of these analyses may serve as “preliminary data” to apply for NCI/DCEG awards.
-There will also be “Ask a Bioinformatician” sessions where course participants can join an open-door virtual meeting room to ask questions related to the sessions.
+There will also be “Ask a Bioinformatician” sessions where course participants can join an open-door virtual meeting room to ask questions.
 These sessions will be held once at the end of each module and will cover the topics presented in the weeks before.

 All sessions will consist of two 1-hour segments separated by a 15-minute break.
-The first “lecture” hour will include theoretical explanations of the topic, a 10-minute question and answer period.
+The first “lecture” hour will include theoretical explanations of the topic and a 10-minute question and answer period.
 The second “practical” hour is aimed at investigators or fellows that want to learn how to conduct these types of analyses or interpret results.
-The practical hour will include hands-on practice for participants to conduct analyses with instructors’ help.
+The practical hour will include hands-on practice for participants to conduct analyses with instructors’ help and will be conducted in-person at the NCI Shady Grove campus.
 Sessions will be led by two or three investigators, and occasionally with teachers invited from NIH or other institutions.

 There will also be DCEG-wide seminars from senior leaders in the field who will cover specific session topics.
-Details for these seminars will be announced in the future.
+Details on how to connect for the seminars will be announced in the future.

 We expect that changes to the course plan will be made along the way, based on feedback from participants.